-During quieter months where the workload slows down, we’ll ensure we spread out the work as evenly as possible (instead of having one single writer taking all the jobs uploaded).
+During quieter months where the workload slows down, the task limit also ensures the work is spread as evenly as possible (instead of having one single writer taking all the jobs uploaded).

-When we have more jobs than writer applications, we either recruit more writers, reach out to members specifically to ask them to fill jobs or fill the jobs in-house.
-Feel free to spread the word with your family and friends as well!
+When we have more jobs than writer applications, we either recruit more writers, or reach out to members specifically to ask them to fill jobs.
+Feel free to spread the word about Inkpact with your family and friends as well!

 We have two types of campaign: one-off campaigns and frequent campaigns.

-1. Frequent Campaign –> this is a campaign that is recurrent for the client and they’re on a subscription.
-Clients can order as and when they want and the text tends to stay the same.
+- Frequent Campaign –> this is a campaign that is recurrent for the client and they’re on a subscription.
+Meaning the client regularly uploads new recipients (as and when they want) and the text tends to stay the same.
 The only thing that changes is the name of the recipient (and the address, of course!).
 The turnaround time for this campaign is 1-2 days, which means writers have a batch of the stationery in stock already and must have the time to be able to pick up and turnaround a job.
 If you’re assigned to a frequent campaign and know you’ll be on holiday or unable to work on it for some time, just let us know so we can assign it to someone else during that time.

 Who writes for frequent campaigns?

 We currently have a number of continuous clients on contracts with us.
-These campaigns typically have between one and three writers assigned to them (depending on the quantity of cards the client need written per month) , who are dedicated to filling those orders when they come through.
+These campaigns typically have between one and ten writers assigned to them (depending on the quantity of cards the client need written per month) , who are dedicated to filling those orders when they come through.
 Those writers, typically, will work on those campaigns on a regular basis and they will have the stationery for that campaign in-stock in their homes.
 How do you tell?
 The campaign will have three features:

 1. A short deadline of 1-2 days.